 All in all, 205 providers in Rockland County, 98% of our providers at that time, applied for and were awarded over $14 million in Stabilization Grants, directly impacting 9890 child care slots in the county.

-Formerly known as Family, Community and Operations Services, the Family and Community Engagement Services Department is responsible for assisting families as they plan for their child care needs.
-With the retirement of Department Director Karen Ross in December of 2021, former Resource and Referral Coordinator Christina Espindola was promoted to the position and operational functions were transferred to the Finance and Human Resources Department.
+The Family, Community and Operations Services Department is responsible for assisting families as they plan for their child care needs.
+With the retirement of Department Director Karen Ross in December of 2021, former Resource and Referral Coordinator Christina Espindola was promoted to the position.

 Over the course of the year, the team provided referrals for families looking for child care; information and resources for families and providers; connected and educated families and community stakeholders; coordinated and managed events and fundraisers; marketed and communicated; collected, analyzed, and reported data; administered the Child Care Tuition Scholarship and Respite Services programs; administered Universal PreK; and managed the technology and administrative needs of the board and staff.